galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <comment-title>Choosing a reference model</comment-title>
 >
-> CellTypist recommends picking the model that matches the biological context of the query data ({% cite CellTypistDocs %}).
-Healthy adult skin is the closest available match here, and it is a clear improvement on a mismatched tissue: a breast model run on this section returns breast luminal secretory labels that have no counterpart in skin at all.
+> CellTypist recommends picking the model that matches the biological context of the query data
+> ({% cite CellTypistDocs %}).
+Healthy adult skin is the closest available match here, and a clear
+> improvement on a mismatched tissue: a breast model run on this section returns breast luminal
+> secretory labels with no counterpart in skin at all.
 >
-> It is still a healthy-tissue reference applied to a tumour.
-Treat the labels as preliminary, and give the marker genes precedence when the two disagree.
-A melanoma-specific reference, or a matched single-cell dataset from the same tissue, would be the better option where one exists.
+> It is still a healthy-tissue reference applied to a tumour, and this window is almost entirely tumour
+> and immune infiltrate, the two things such a reference represents worst.
+Treat the labels as
+> preliminary and give the marker genes precedence.
+A melanoma-specific reference would be the better
+> option where one exists.
 >
 {: .comment}